Tell me something…

 We were taught to be independent and survive on our own.

-If I’ve learned one thing about healing a broken relationship, it’s that trying to do it on your own is like trying to swim out of quicksand – the more you try the deeper you sink.
+If I’ve learned one thing about healing a broken relationship, it’s that trying to do it without guidance is like trying to swim out of quicksand on your own – the more you try the deeper you sink.